- Once you hit level 5, you can choose a team and begin taking on gyms. Click here if you want the basics on how gyms work!

 - Reinforce a friendly Gym by giving Berries to the Pokémon, increasing the Pokémon’s motivation and making it harder for rival teams to capture the location.

-- You can only feed a max of 10 regular berries to ANY number of Pokemon for an unconfirmed time frame of about 5 minutes.
+- You can only feed a max of 10 regular berries to a Pokemon for an unconfirmed time frame of about 30 minutes.

 - Feeding a Pokemon ANY berry nets +20 stardust per berry fed.

 - Golden Razz Berries fully restore a Pokemon's motivation.

 - Feeding any Pokemon (ally's or your own Pokemon) any berry can possibly award candies of that feed Pokemon.

 Badges have four tiers: Basic, Bronze, Silver, and Gold.
 Badges will earn you bonus items when spinning the Photo Disc of the respective gym.

 If your team controls the gym, you gain an additional item and XP is multiplied by 1.25 for 31, 63, 94 and 125 XP respectively for the various tiers of gym badge.

 |Feeding a gym Pokemon a berry||10|

 |Defeating a gym defender||Formula = CP/100 (defeating a 1,000 CP defender will net 10 EXP)|